 Ensure city parks are safe and clean to enhance the value of nearby properties.
 Funding for daily, seasonal and annual M&O program.
 6 year CIP Parks Appreciation Day and other volunteer based support Work Crew to support operations Support events as well as special use / shelter permits Combined with PW / O&M redistributing resources POP dog park monitors Funding for daily, seasonal and annual M&O program.
 Update maintenance management plan for each park Update SOP's for various tasks 6 year CIP Parks Appreciation Day and other volunteer based support Work Crew to support operations Support events as well as special use / shelter permits Combined with PW / O&M redistributing resources Training for park / facility best practices Recruit and train POP dog park monitors Adopt and implement park and facility maintenance best practices.
 Daily, Weekly, Seasonal maintenance management Plan Implement and Monitor Daily, Weekly, Seasonal maintenance management Plan Implement and Monitor Develop an asset management plan covering maintenance, replacement and depreciation to ensure city parks and facilities are in good condition at all times.
 Update Asset List Initiate "adopt-a-park" and "park watch" volunteer programs to facilitate or enhance park safety and on-going maintenance.
-Dog Park Monitors Enhance Programs and create Incentive for volunteers and monitors g to acquire, develop, maintain and operate the park and re creation sy Performance Indicator: % of operating budget offset by alternative sources of funding Strategy How did we meet this goal/strategy What are you going to do in 2017-2018 to meet this goal?
-Develop a long-term financial plan to support a sustainable park and recreation system.
-6 Year CIP Update 6 Year CIP Upd Develop a long-term financial plan to support a sustainable park and recreation system.
-6 Year CIP Update 6 Year CIP Upc system.
+Dog Park Monitors Enhance Programs and create Incentive for volunteers and monitors Wards Lake Adopt-a-Park Springbrook Adopt-a-Park

+Goal 4: Secure sustainable and diverse funding to acquire, develop, maintain and operate the park and recreation system.
+Performance Indicator: 9 % of operating budget offset by alternative sources of funding Strategy How did we meet this goal/strategy What are you going to do in 2017-2018 to meet this goal?
+What DID you do in 2017-2019 to accomplish this goal/strategy Develop a long-term financial plan to support a sustainable park and recreation system.
+6 Year CIP Update 6 Year CIP Update 6 Year CIP Develop a long-term financial plan to support a sustainable park and recreation system.
+6 Year CIP Update 6 Year CIP Update 6 Year CIP